Invoca/declare_schema/README.md

 ### before_generating_migration callback

-During the initializtion process for generating migrations, `DeclareSchema` will trigger the `eager_load!` on the `Rails` application and all `Rails::Engine`s loaded into scope.
+During the initialization process for generating migrations, `DeclareSchema` will trigger the `eager_load!` on the `Rails` application and all `Rails::Engine`s loaded into scope.
 If you need to generate migrations for models that aren't automatically loaded by `eager_load!`, load them in the `before_generating_migration` block.